trustedanalytics-ng/platform-wiki/Application-Deployment/appdev_bindingapps.md

 1. Select the **Restage** button to restage the application.
 ![appdeploy_binding_screen3.jpg](/images/appdeploy_binding_screen3.jpg)

-You can unbind a service by selecting the **Unbind** button in the bound service instances list.
+You can unbind a service by selecting the **Unbind** button in the Bound service instances list.

 ## Binding Using TAP CLI